moonD4rk/HackBrowserData/README.md

 [中文说明](https://github.com/moonD4rk/HackBrowserData/blob/master/README_ZH.md)

-`HackBrowserData` is a command-line tool for decrypting and exporting browser data  ( passwords, history, cookies, bookmarks, credit cards, download records, localStorage and extension ) from the browser.
+`HackBrowserData` is a command-line tool for decrypting and exporting browser data (passwords, history, cookies, bookmarks, credit cards, download history, localStorage and extensions) from the browser.
 It supports the most popular browsers on the market and runs on Windows, macOS and Linux.

 > Disclaimer: This tool is only intended for security research.
 Users are responsible for all legal and related liabilities resulting from the use of this tool.
 The original author does not assume any legal responsibility.